ShayanMahnam/GitHomeworkFixErrors/homework.md

 What is CSS useful for?

-CSS gives a website its look and layout.
+CSS gives a website its look and layout. (comment: maybe need to improve your answer)

 ## Question 6